qgis/QGIS-Website/content/resources/installation-guide/index.md

 Follow the (`toolbx` and `distrobox` instructions)[#distrobox].

-Fedora switches between the current QGis release and the LTR releases.
-The unstable "Rawhide" branch will ship newer but possibly buggy QGis versions.
+Fedora switches between the current QGIS release and the LTR releases.
+The unstable "Rawhide" branch will ship newer but possibly buggy QGIS versions.

 |Distribution|Version|QGIS version|GRASS GIS version|
 |---|---|---|---|